jdluxun1/jdluxun1.github.io/content/papers/paper6/index.md

 ---
-title: "Series Estimation of Cointegrated System with Time Varying Coefficients"
+title: "Estimating smooth structural change in cointegrated system with nearly or mildly integrated regressors"
-date: 2025-11-16
+date: 2026-02-14
-tags: ["Series estimation","Cointegrated system","Time varying coefficients"]
+tags: ["Time–varying cointegration","Near integration","Mild integration","Local level regression"]
-author: ["Yu Bai","Jiti Gao","Hsein Kew"]
+author: ["Yu Bai","Hsein Kew"]
-description: "This paper proposes a series estimation method for cointegrated system with time varying coefficients and consistent test for structural change in the cointegrated system."
+description: "This paper derives the asymptotic properties of the Nadaraya-Watson type local level regression estimator of time–varying cointegrating coefficients when the regressors are either nearly or mildly integrated."
-summary: "This paper proposes a series estimation method for cointegrated system with time varying coefficients and consistent test for structural change in the cointegrated system."
+summary: "This paper derives the asymptotic properties of the Nadaraya-Watson type local level regression estimator of time–varying cointegrating coefficients when the regressors are either nearly or mildly integrated."
 cover:
     image: ""
     alt: "Vizualisation of an inner hedgehog"